collinjroland/GEOSX/src/coreComponents/fileIO/schema/docs/SourceFlux.rst

 functionName           string                Name of function that specifies variation of the BC
 initialCondition       integer      0        BC is applied as an initial condition.
 name                   string       required A name is required for any non-unique nodes
+normalizeBySetSize     integer      1        flag to normalize bc by set size (0=no, 1=yes)
 objectPath             string                Path to the target field
 scale                  real64       0        Scale factor for value of BC.
 setNames               string_array required Name of sets that boundary condition is applied to.